 Board of Directors and Key Managerial Personnel

-During the year eight Board Meetings were held the details of which are given in theCorporate Governance Report.
+During the year seven Board Meetings were held the details of which are given in theCorporate Governance Report.

 Policy on Appointment and Remuneration of Directors

-Pursuant to Section 178(3) of the Companies Act 2013 the Nomination and RemunerationCommittee of the Board of the Company has formulated the criteria for Board nominations aswell as the policy on remuneration for Directors and employees of the Company.
+Pursuant to Section 178(3) of the Companies Act 2013 the Nomination and RemunerationCommittee of the Board has formulated the criteria for Board nominations as well as thepolicy on remuneration for Directors and employees of the Company.

-The criteria for Board nominations lays down the qualification norms in terms ofpersonal traits experience background and standards for independence besides thepositive attributes required for a person to be inducted into the Board of CUMI.
-Criteriafor induction into senior management positions have also been laid down.
+The criteria for Board nominations lays down the qualification norms in terms ofpersonal traits experience background and standards for independence besides thepositive attributes required for a person to be inducted into the Board of the Company.Criteria for induction into Senior Management positions have also been laid down.

 The Remuneration policy provides the framework for remunerating the members of theBoard Key Managerial Personnel and other employees of the Company.
 This Policy is guidedby the principles and objectives enumerated in Section 178(4) of the Companies Act 2013and reflects the remuneration philosophy and principles of the Murugappa Group to ensurereasonableness and sufficiency of remuneration to attract retain and motivate competentresources a clear relationship of remuneration to performance and a balance betweenrewarding short and long-term performance of the Company.
 The policy lays down broadguidelines for payment of remuneration to Executive and Non-Executive Directors within thelimits approved by the shareholders.
 Further details are available in the CorporateGovernance Report.

-The Board Nomination criteria and the Remuneration policy are available on the websiteof the Company at https://www.cumi-murugappa. com/policies.html.
+The Board Nomination criteria and the Remuneration policy are available on the websiteof the Company at https://www.cumi-murugappa. com/policies-disclosure/.